lawrennd/old_talks/_policy/includes/data-as-a-convener.md

-\notes{Fritz Heider referred to happenings that are "*psychologically represented* in each of the participants" [@Heider:interpersonal58] as a preqequisite for conversation.
+\notes{Fritz Heider referred to happenings that are "*psychologically represented* in each of the participants" [@Heider:interpersonal58] as a prerequisite for conversation.
 Data is a route to that psychological representation.}

 \notes{*Note*: my introduction to Fritz Heider was through a talk by